zhangir128/AudioDenoising/README.md

 # Data Used
 Valentini-Botinhao, Cassia.
 (2017).
 Noisy speech database for training speech enhancement algorithms and TTS models, 2016 [sound].
 University of Edinburgh.
 School of Informatics.
 Centre for Speech Technology Research (CSTR). https://doi.org/10.7488/ds/2117.

+# Denoising Personal Recordings
+The model was used to denoise a personal audio recording.
+The recording was made in with a background noise of washine machine.
+The audio file has been included in the recordings folder in this repository.